mrismanaziz/Reforestation/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## Why does Superman get invited to dinners?
+Because he is a Supperhero.